|captureplanning.com||Tutorials and resources for proposal writing and business development|

 How to Calculate ROI (Return on Investment)

-Your payback is actually the total amount of money earned from your investment in your company.
+Your payback is actually the total amount of money earned from your investment.
 Investment relates to the amount of resources put into generating the given payback.

 When you are just beginning your own business, you have plenty of time on your hands.
 This is the reason why most small business owners do not properly count their time in the ROI equation.
 They just look at cash expenditures and incoming monies, and they are satisfied with that calculation.